 - 505 Nashville: also known as 505 CST and the Paramount, 505 Nashville is a major residential complex in downtown Nashville.
 505 Nashville features 45 stories, the tallest building in the city when measured by that metric.

 - Fifth Third Center: this 31 story, 490 foot skyscraper was completed in 1986.
 It’s reign as the tallest building in Nashville lasted only 8 years until the completion of the AT&T Building.

 - Life & Casualty Tower: the 30 floor, 500 foot tall skyscraper was completed in 1957.
 It was the tallest building in Nashville for the longest period of time in the 20th century.

 - The Pinnacle at Symphony Place: erected in 2010, the Pinnacle at Symphony Place is located in Nashville’s SoBro district.
 With 29 stories of office and retail space, this new addition has fast become a highlight of the city skyline.

 Join us in Nashville this July for SCALE 2020!

 To learn more about beauty trends, beauty theory, non-invasive procedures, laser tech, and much more, join us from July 22-25, 2020 for our annual Music City Scale Conference!
 SCALE is the premier multidisciplinary meeting for aesthetic medicine, surgery and dermatology in the United States.
 Join other industry professionals to discuss industry trends, emerging technologies, and much more.

 What started as a small gathering amongst colleagues 14 years ago has turned into the biggest party of the year within the field of aesthetic dermatology.
-Join us alongside hundreds of attendees and industry vendors to find out what you’ve been missing!
+Join us alongside hundreds of attendees and industry vendors to find out what you’ve been missing at Batman Building!

 2020 Exhibitors & Sponsors